tim-hardcastle/pipefish/docs/tokenization-rules.md

 Print Primes up to 1000;
 ```
+It is and will remain tiny, but it is very powerful for its size.

+Pipefish is my own language, an attempt, so far successful, to write a functional language that you can really hack stuff out in, with a special orientation to CRUD apps, middleware, microservices and DSLs.
+To see what it looks like, there's a [wiki](The wiki. https://github.com/tim-hardcastle/Pipefish/wiki) and an [examples folder]().

+The `sql_and_html` subfolder has little demo of a CRUD app, showing off some of the more advanced features of Pipefish: the SQL library, Golang interop, DSLs, logging, and microservices.
+To see something more like Plain Old Functional Programming, have a look at the adventure game, or the lexer for Cognate.

+It is pretty much feature-complete, but requires some thorough testing, a fuzzer, optimization, more tooling, a few more standard libraries, etc.

 I have three purposes in this besides having fun.

 * Pipefish is long overdue for some heavy dogfooding.
-It still has a tendency to crash when trying to compile/exeecute *malformed* code, when the user strays off the happy path.
+It still has a tendency to crash when trying to compile/execute *malformed* code, when the user strays off the happy path.
 Ergonomic improvements will occur to me.
 I'll see the typos in the error messages.
+Etc.

-The second is to show off both Pipefish and Cognate.
-Each is in its own way a charming and original language.
+* To show off both Pipefish and Cognate.
+Each is in its own way a charming and original language, they both deserve more fans.

-* The third is that I'd like to do a full implementation of Cognate eventually and this will be a good start.
+* I'd like to do a full implementation of Cognate eventually and this will be a good start.

-For this last reason, although I'm not going to do all the tricky parts of the syntax and semantics, I *am* going to be doing the very hardest part (essentially, closures) although I won't need them to write an adventure game.
-Because retrofitting them would be such a PITA.
+For this last reason, although I'm not going to do all the tricky parts of the syntax and semantics, I *am* going to be doing the very hardest part (essentially, closures) although I won't need them to write an adventure game, just because retrofitting them would be such a PITA, all the data structures and semantics need to fit around it.

+Having got off to a flying start with the lexer, I got distracted by improving various bits of Pipefish, but today I will write a parser, at the very least.
+Cognate, being basically a Forth and having no preceedence, doesn't need much parsing, but it does need some.

+When I hear you having a hard time, I come running to help and ask what I can do.
+You punish me for showing signs of grief, or stress, or frustration, or physical pain or weakness.
+"The beatings will continue until morale improves."

+It is normal for me to feel sad right now.
+That is not something for which I need therapy.
+It would be normal for you to be feeling sad too and for you to be talking to me about it.

+If you want something doing, it would be *easier* to tell me to do it, than to do it yourslf and then nag me about not having done it.
+If you prefer the second, I can only suppose that despite the effort involved, you think it's more *fun*.

+Can't you find another hobby?